aztack/roo-task-man/README.md

 - Task discovery uses VS Code `globalStorage` for the configured plugin ID.
 Folders under `<root>/tasks/*` are treated as tasks if they contain files.
 This can be customized via hooks.
 - Export creates `<id>.zip` with a simple manifest; import restores into the storage root.
 - The list view title shows the selected editor (e.g., `Cursor`) and each item shows `UUID — created` on the first line with the initial prompt summary under it.
 When `--debug` is set, the task's full path is appended in the description.
+- Restore state DB from a backup interactively:
+  - `./roo-task-man --editor Code --restore`
+  - Use Up/Down or j/k to select a backup (sorted by time), press Enter to restore both `state.vscdb` and paired `state.vscdb.backup` (same suffix).
+Press `o` to open the folder if you prefer restoring manually.